-Lenovo is known for producing some quality products, may it be laptops & PCs or smartphones.
-Somehow, Lenovo doesn’t enjoy a considerable market share in Pakistan and since its official launch in the country in the third quarter of 2014, it hasn’t shown aggression in the handset market as of yet.
+Lenovo is known for producing some quality products, may it be laptops or smartphones.
+Somehow, Lenovo doesn’t enjoy a considerable market share in Pakistan and ever since its official launch in the country in the third quarter of 2014, it hasn’t shown aggression in the handset market as of yet.

-Just recently at the launch event of its latest Vibe P1m smartphone in Pakistan, Head of Operations for the Middle East and Africa of Lenovo Business Mobile Group Mr. Sharay Shams talked with More Magazine about their performance in 2015 and how he expect 2016 to be for Lenovo in Pakistan.
+Just recently at the launch event of its latest Vibe P1m smartphone in Pakistan, Head of Operations for the Middle East and Africa of Lenovo Business Mobile Group Mr. Sharay Shams talked with More Magazine about their performance in 2015 and how he expected 2016 to be for Lenovo in Pakistan.

 2015 was the year when Lenovo entered the Pakistani market for the first time.
-Our priorities for the year was to bring on board our distribution partners and give confidence to people in the local market that Lenovo means business in Pakistan.
+Our priorities for the year was to bring onboard our distribution partners and give confidence to people in the local market that Lenovo means business in Pakistan.

-The smartphone market in Pakistan has witnessed a growing trend mainly because of feature phone conversion phenomenon and secondly 3G/4G technology has started to play its role.
+The smartphone market in Pakistan has witnessed a growing trend mainly because of feature phone conversion phenomenon and secondly, 3G/4G technology has started to play its role.

 What are your plans for 2016?

-Keeping all this in mind, Lenovo will focus on bringing a broader range of devices into the market for catering everyone from lower price bracket all the way up to $500.
+Keeping all this in mind, Lenovo will focus on bringing a broader range of devices into the market for catering everyone from a lower price bracket all the way up to $500.

-With the acquisition of Motorola, we have now lots of products in the portfolio, and we can bring latest Motorola products into Pakistan.
+With the acquisition of Motorola, we have now lots of products in the portfolio, and we can bring the latest Motorola products into Pakistan.

 All Android phones look similar today, How Lenovo products will differ?